 The Body-Solid Endurance T50 rehab/walking treadmill has a 1.5 HP motor similar to the Sunny Health & Fitness SF-T7942 Walkstation.

-It’s not a super-powerful treadmill motor, but it offers the possibility to walk relatively long without overheating.
-In addition, it also integrates a small flywheel for improved motion stability.
+It’s not a super-powerful treadmill motor, but it allows you to walk relatively long without overheating.
+It also integrates a small flywheel for improved motion stability.

 The Endurance T50 treadmill offers a speed range between 0.1 MPH and 5.0 MPH.
 Thus, it is a walking treadmill, but the 5.0 MPH setting should also suffice for a light jog.
 In addition, the speed adjustment increments are 0.1 MPH.
 Therefore, you can easily adjust your pace without losing balance.

 The console comes equipped with controls for gradual speed adjustment only.
 It does not have pre-set controls for specific speed settings like other machines.
-Thus, when you change the speed, you must keep the increase or decrease speed button pressed until you reach the desired speed.
+Thus, when you change the speed, you must press the increase or decrease speed button until you reach the desired speed.

 Since the treadmill’s motor is not super powerful and only offers a peak output of 1.5 HP, its power consumption is minimal.
 Therefore, even if you use it daily, it shouldn’t increase the cost of your electricity bill by a lot.